JetBrains-Research/litmuskt/README.md

 * In practice, all cases of currently found relaxed behaviors can be consistently found in under a minute of running.
 * Avoid creating unnecessary objects inside threads, especially if they get shared.
 This not only significantly slows down the performance, but can also introduce unexpected relaxed behaviors.
 * The tool currently doesn't address the false sharing problem.
-The memory shuffling API is in development.
+It has been shown to be fairly significant, but we looked for a solution and found none good enough.
+This problem can be resolved with a `@Contended`-like annotation in Kotlin, which does not yet exist.
+* When writing tests with `LitmusAutoOutcome`, it is possible to achieve a post-processing step similar to JCStress `@Arbiter`.
+To do that, you can write your code in the `outcome{}` section, and then return `this` from it.
+An example can be found in the [WordTearing](testsuite/src/commonMain/kotlin/org/jetbrains/litmuskt/tests/WordTearing.kt) test.